 Looking back in 1993, at the previous two decades of research, it is clear that characterization of the relationship between humans and forest in the research (and in the eyes of the researchers) shifted from that of a static viewpoint to that of a dynamic viewpoint.
 ASM Supplementary Issue No. 43 (2012) "Land Use, Livelihood, and Changing Relationships Between Man and Forests in Central Africa" (Mitsuo Ichikawa, Daiji Kimura, Hirokazu Yasuoka, eds.), which summarizes the most recent outcomes of research in Cameroon, deals with the challenges facing Africa in modern times from this latter dynamic viewpoint.

 The above is a brief overview of the ASM special issues related to research in Cameroon and surrounding regions.
 These special issues included articles contributed not only by Japanese researchers but also by numerous international researchers with shared research interests.
-Including the publications identified above, X books in Japanese and Y books in European languages, or a total of Z books, have been published based on the accumulated outcomes of Cameroon research.
+Including the publications identified above, 57 books in Japanese and 15 books in European languages, or a total of 1877 pages, have been published based on the accumulated outcomes of Cameroon research.
 (See below for details regarding research accomplishments).
 We hope to continue to report on the diverse accomplishments of fieldwork-based research in Cameroon.